 Standard and Optional Features

-The X3 xDrive28i comes standard with the turbo four-cylinder motor in addition to leatherette upholstery, dual-zone automatic climate control, a 12-speaker AM/FM/CD audio system with HD radio along with AUX and USB inputs, Bluetooth connectivity, a power liftgate, automatic windshield wipers, auto on/off headlights, foglights, full power accessories and 18-inch alloy wheels.
+The X3 xDrive28i and sDrive28i come standard with the turbo four-cylinder motor in addition to leatherette upholstery, dual-zone automatic climate control, a 12-speaker AM/FM/CD audio system with HD radio along with AUX and USB inputs, Bluetooth connectivity, a power liftgate, automatic windshield wipers, auto on/off headlights, foglights, full power accessories and 18-inch alloy wheels.
 New standard features for the latest model year include interior ambiance lighting, auto dimming exterior and interior mirrors, a universal garage door opener, 40/20/40 split-folding rear seats and a storage compartment package.

 The Premium Package adds leather upholstery, lumbar support for the front seats, satellite radio and remote start.
 For xDrive28i models, it also garners a panoramic sunroof.